-View the 1 minute "Choosing EBSCO Databases" video on the left to learn how to search our APA Psychology databases below simultaneously (after deselecting boxes, select the APAPsycInfo and APAPsycArticles databases).
+View the 1 minute "Choosing EBSCO Databases" video on the left to learn how to search our APA Psychology databases below simultaneously (after deselecting boxes, select the APA PsycInfo and APA PsycArticles databases).
 If your topic has an education focus, e.g., school shootings AND trauma, you may want to consider also adding Education Source and ERIC databases. - Note: Those seeking qualitative or quantitative research articles should use the two APA databases below which include a Methodology limiter.

 Reminder: Click the Scholarly (Peer Reviewed) Journals box before starting your search.
 Find the box in the EBSCO interface under Search Options > Limit your results.

-Use the link above to search your topic and have Google Scholar recognize you as a George Fox user, and link you to our full text subscriptions.
-Google Scholar indexes a broad array of scholarly literature and can be useful for citation counts (article importance/impact) and is helpful in learning what terminology is being used in the published literature.
+Use the link above to search your topic and have Google Scholar recognize you as a George Fox user, and link to our full text subscriptions.
+Google Scholar indexes a broad array of scholarly literature and can be useful for citation counts (article importance/impact) and is helpful in learning terminology.

-Another option for using Google Scholar to connect to library databases is listed below.
+An excellent option for using Google Scholar to connect to library databases is described below.

-Link your Google account to the George Fox Library, so the “Find it at George Fox U” links will always appear – even if you don’t start your search from our link.
+Link your Google account to the George Fox Library, so the “Find it at George Fox U” links will always appear – even if you don’t start your search from our Google Scholar link above.

-To configure your settings manually, try the following steps:
+To configure your settings manually, use the following steps:

 1. Go to https://scholar.google.com/